$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Poisson Geometry and reductions

-\begin{prop}\cite{mypaper} Assume the matrix $F^{\alpha \beta}$ is nondegenerate on $N$.
-Then there is a well defined Dirac reduction on $\lop {N}$.
-If we write the leading terms of the reduced Poisson bracket on $\lop N$ in the form
+\begin{prop}\cite{mypaper} In the notations of equation \eqref{pois:str}, if the minor matrix $F^{\alpha \beta}$ is nondegenerate on $N$, then the operator $\mathbb{F}^{IJ}$ has an inverse.
+Moreover, if $F_{\alpha \beta} $ is the inverse matrix of $F^{\alpha \beta}$ and we write the leading terms of the reduced Poisson bracket on $\lop N$ in the form

-Then
+then

 and